 Students are expected to develop an in-depth understanding of the concepts and application of the opportunities and risks that confront a company seeking to grow globally.
 Emphasis is on the practical application of strategic concepts to both corporate and business level operations and managerial decision-making.
 Readings and case materials are reinforced with participation through written tests, research papers and oral presentations.
 This is the MS program capstone course for the International Business concentration.
 A one-unit written research project and its oral presentation are required for the course.
-(4 units) This course is to be taken in the student's final term after their completion of all required core courses and all but the final term concentration courses.
+(4 units) This course is to be taken after completion of all required 300-level courses and at least three concentration courses.